bymulker/LuaEx/README.md

 If you have library modules (typically these will have to be included in each of the modules) they should be run for each including modules just for once.

+Realtime Debugging:
 You can use AddUserFunction to watch inner values while executing. for example; string expr = $"return ({a})";
 fNode = module.AddUserFunction(expr);

-Now you can call fNode.Update() and inquire its ReturnValue.
+Now you can call fNode.Update() and inquire its ReturnValue after each run cycle immediately.

 Example usage: Create your own ScriptModule class deriving from ScriptModuleBase ;
-(Dont worry about CodeTypeEnum, it is just an int value to distinguish module types)
+(You pass an int value to group/search modules later which is handy, in this example it is default to 0)

+In the example below, m_a represents the library file of mA, similarly m_b represents the library file of mB. libModule is a global library which calculates factorial.
+Notice how module libraries are added to parent modules and global library to the compiler's library module before compilation.

+Note:
+Although we use the word 'compilation', this is of course not an actual compilation.
+It is used to indicate that we just safely load the modules to moonsharp and keep the returned function closures in the modules.

 LibraryModule libModule = new LibraryModule("libModule")
             {